VHS Revival yields to Dario Argento’s masterclass in visceral terror

 For all of its grandiose spectacle, Suspiria is a movie which works as a purely visceral experience, which grips your senses and drowns convention, leaving you squirming in a heap of primal fear.
 For a movie in which very little happens, it engrosses from start to finish, projecting a deluge of sound and colour that leaves you feeling saturated, even during those seemingly innocuous moments where colours shift and Goblin’s unrelenting score suddenly leaps into action, or quickly drains away.

 Some may question Suspiria‘s lack of traditional narrative, but there are plenty of other movies that are willing to indulge in that kind of convention.
-The fact that the plot is of little consequence often leaves you feeling like a child who, distracted by something engrossing and unfamiliar, has just wandered off from their parents for the first time in their lives.
-Suddenly you switch back on, and everything seems warped and uncertain overwhelming.
-You don’t know where you are or what is happening, and your mind wanders frantically as you try to gain some kind of perspective.
-As tenuous and illusive as a child’s memory is, you never forget that moment, and after Susie flees the crumbling inferno following a quite startling climax, you know that you will never in your life forget the time you first watched Suspiria.
+The fact that the plot is of little consequence often leaves you feeling like a child who, distracted by something engrossing and unfamiliar, has just wandered off from their parents on a busy high street for the first time in their lives.
+Suddenly you switch back on and everything seems uncertain and overwhelming.
+You don’t know where you are or what is happening, and your mind wanders frantically as you try to gain some kind of perspective amongst the giant, leering figures flashing by in a panic.
+As tenuous and illusive as childhood memories are, you never forget that moment, and after Susie flees the crumbling inferno following a quite startling climax, you know that you will never in your life forget the time you first watched Suspiria.